 The literal meaning of “Balla Kwabo” is “bite your kobo.”
-Perhaps, the name was gotten during the past few decades when Nigerians have naira denominations down to 1 kobo.
+Perhaps the name was gotten during the past few decades when Nigerians had naira denominations down to 1 kobo.
 It is assumed that since you bought it with your money (a kobo or a few kobos) and it is made in such a way that you can bite it and hear the sound of something breaking, then the name Balla Kwabo was given to it.

 They can be easily purchased from hawkers (usually adult male hawkers; I don’t know why only a few females hawk this snack) to purchase at affordable prices.

 It is called Peanut Bars in English.
 Without any further ado, let’s get started!

 Equipment for Making Balla Kwabo

 1 medium-sized lime (squeeze the lime and keep)

 Procedure for Preparing Balla Kwabo

 STEP 1: First of all, remove the back of the groundnut and pound it into a semi-smooth powder.
 It is very important not to make it smooth; otherwise, you can’t have the desired outcome.

 STEP 2: Over medium heat, place the pot and add the sugar.
 Stir it gently until it has completely melted.